 One cross-lag model was run to isolate the causal effects of the variables of interest (teacher praise [as a control], teacher reprimands, student disruptions, and student engagement) as displayed in Figure 1.
 Cross-lag models have long been considered a better alternative than multiple regression in isolating causal relationships (Kenny, 1975).
-As the data is longitudinal, collected over two to three weeks, the theory states that we are controlling for any unobserved variables through the previous observations and the auto-lag.
+As the data are longitudinal, collected over 2 to 3 weeks, the theory states that we are controlling for any unobserved variables through the previous observations and the autolag.
 The cross-lags thus should be considered causal and understood as such (Kenny, 1975).
-Autoregressive cross-lagged models examining the association between the variables of interest (teacher praise [as a control], teacher reprimands, student disruptions, and student engagement) across five time points (at varying intervals) were estimated.
+Autoregressive crosslagged models examining the association between the variables of interest (teacher praise [as a control], teacher reprimands, student disruptions, and student engagement) across five time points (at varying intervals) were estimated.
 All variables have cross-lags with all other variables in the model.
 By modeling the sequential reciprocal relationship of variables across multiple observation periods, this approach clarifies whether one variable is a leading or lagging indicator of the others.
 The model simultaneously estimates three different types of association pathways: autoregressive, cross-lagged, and concurrent.

-The autoregressive pathways estimated the association of teacher praise at time t and at time t + 1 (as a control), teacher reprimands at time t and at time t + 1, student disruptions at time t and at time t + 1, and student engagement at time t and at time t + 1.
-The autoregressive pathways control for previous levels of the variable such that cross-lagged associations in our model focus on predicting change in the variable above previous levels.
-The cross-lagged pathways represent associations between teacher reprimands at time t and student disruptions at time t + 1; associations between student disruptions at time t and teacher reprimands at time t + 1; and their respective associations with student engagement, and teacher praise (as a control)
+The autoregressive pathways estimated the association of teacher praise at time t and at time t+1 (as a control), teacher reprimands at time t and at time t+1, student disruptions at time t and at time t+1, and student engagement at time t and at time t+1.
+The autoregressive pathways control for previous levels of the variable such that crosslagged associations in our model focus on predicting change in the variable above previous levels.
+The cross-lagged